-- Participation: students are expected to participate in communicating about topics (online), through class journaling, creative activities, and field activities. - If a student is continuously unresponsive in participation and communication, a warning email will be sent to that student with a week to respond to the request.
+- Attendance: Attendance is expected.
+Participation and engagement are required to pass.
+That includes turning in assignments and communication.
+Unexcused absences beyond 3 can lead to grade penalties. - Participation: students are expected to participate in communicating about topics (in-person, online), through class journaling, creative activities, and field activities. - If a student is continuously unresponsive in participation and communication, a warning email will be sent to that student with a week to respond to the request.
 If no response is received at that point the student will be submitted to administration for course withdrawal. - Preparation: Students should come to class prepared, with supplies, having viewed and/or read the assigned material.
 The students are expected to take notes on all materials presented.

 - Students are responsible for assigned video viewings and reading content even if not covered during the lecture. - Quizzes: Quizzes are usually not a part of this class unless needed for better assessment.
 Quizzes could include matching, fill-in-the-blank, multiple-choice, and short-answer questions. - Texts: There is no required textbook for this class.
-The instructor will provide readings and videos.
+Readings and videos will be provided by the instructor. - STUDENTS ARE RESPONSIBLE FOR LEARNING THE MATERIAL COVERED IN CLASS ON THE DAY(S) THE STUDENT IS ABSENT